micha-p/gumsolver/README.md

     	!SAVE      Save onto stack (TODO)
     	!LOAD      Load from stack (TODO)
 	!QUIT	   Stop processing regardless of any following content

+## Theory

+There are two main types of objects: Connectors keep the values, a list of listeners and basically understand two signals for setting their values.
+Whenever they get such a signal from any informant, they inform all listeners except the informer whether they got a new value or they lost their value.

+Constraints understand these changes, ask for values, compute new ones, and propagate them to another connector.
+Probes are derived from constraints and just communicate with the user.

+The right part of any given equation is parsed into smaller expressions, which are converted to a connector attached to a constraint, which in turn is attaches itself to it's operands (other connectors or constants) during creation.
+In most cases, the symbol on the left part is an already known connector and therefore connected to the connector resulting from the expression via a unary constraint acting as a bidirectional pipe.

 ## Present Limitations